ricston-git/blog-contacts-app/README.md

 This is actually an error which has nothing to do with what we're concerned with.
 I am not entirely sure why but the Jetty dependencies we have in contacts-app-impl are causing this.
 I am able to open up the ServletContainer in my IDE and see that the HttpServlet it's extending is being picked up from a jar with Maven coordinates: org.eclipse.jetty.orbit:javax.servlet:3.0.0.v201112011016 - (looks like one crazy version number).

-Anyway, we will not be using Main.java to host our web app so go ahead and delete it along with the jetty dependencies in contacts-app-impl's pom.xml.
+Anyway, we will not be using Main.java to host our web app so go ahead and delete it along with the Jetty dependencies in contacts-app-impl's pom.xml.
 Then you should be able to run tomcat from maven again and get the NoSuchMethodError from before.

 In order to get the info we need here, we have two options (at least I know of 2 options).
 We can either drop in the dependency on JHades as we did before and add the following to our web.xml (at the start):